zmm76933/dotfiles/etc/README.md

 └── test.sh*
 ```

-There is a directory for each platform such as osx and linux, and put the unit tests in those directories.
+There is a directory for each platform such as macos and linux, and put the unit tests in those directories.
 The common file should be placed on the common directory and create a symbolic link to the directory for each platform.
-For example, `init_go_test.sh` symbolic link exists in the directory of osx and linux.
+For example, `init_go_test.sh` symbolic link exists in the directory of macos and linux.

 An example of `test.sh` is the following: